tamari92/kf2-tournament/streamers.md

 ## Procedure
 The general procedure of a stream goes as follows:

-**Starting the Stream**
+### Starting the Stream
 1. Plan to be early.
 It's best to start the stream about **15-20 minutes** before the match's start time to avoid delays (ie: if a match is scheduled for 2 PM, start the stream at 1:45 PM at the latest).
 This gives plenty of time for the casters to introduce the match, give a roster rundown, talk about the map, explain the scoring system, and so on, all while letting the match start on time
-2. Mute your microphone and desktop audio in OBS so that you can freely coordinate with the casters without the streams viewers being able to hear
+2. Mute your Microphone and Desktop Audio in OBS so that you can freely coordinate with the casters without the streams viewers being able to hear
-3. Let the timer on the Starting Soon Scene reach zero, or at least 5 minutes.
+3. Allow the timer on the Starting Soon Scene reach zero, or at least 5 minutes remaining.
 This gives the audience a chance to join the stream
-4. When everyone is ready, swap to the in-game scene.
+4. After the timer expires, and when the casters are ready, swap to the in-game "Main" scene.
 Then, give the commentators a countdown before you unmute your Desktop Audio in OBS.
 This allows them to know when they are on the air and when it's appropriate to start speaking
 5. Upon reaching the match's designed Start Time, double-check that the commentators are ready and let the team that is playing know that you are ready to go. **Note that in the event that the players are ready before the match's scheduled Start Time, you are NOT required to end the introduction segment early**

-**War Rooms**
+### War Rooms
 War Rooms refer to the streaming/casting staff dropping into the team's voice chat to listen in on their comms, and they are a great way of giving the viewers a more personalized account of the action.
 It is the attending casters'/commentators' responsibility to determine when to enter the team's War Room.

 As the streamer, you should ensure the following:
 1. Your microphone is muted and/or set to Push to Talk
 2. You have switched to the proper **Discord Voice Chat Overlay** so that the viewers can see who is speaking in the War Room.
 See the dedicated #streamers channel in the tournament Discord, where a guide can be found on how to properly achieve this

-**Replays**
+### Replays
 Throughout the match, highlights can be shown in the form of **Replays.** Replays allow us to save the coolest moments of a match and show them to the viewers to generate some hype and highlight a specific moment.
 See the dedicated #streamers channel in the tournament Discord, where a guide can be found on how to properly set up Replays.

 In general, the best times to save a replay are: